 Will we ever see online poker legislation in Pennsylvania?

 It took a few attempts but in 2017, we finally saw the state pass a bill that allowed online operators to provide online casino games including poker to residents of Pennsylvania.
-The industry is now thriving and Pennsylvanians now have a healthy choice of online poker providers to choose from.
+The industry is now thriving and Pennsylvanians can now play online poker at PokerStars while partypoker are soon to begin their operations.

 What about land-based gambling?